erthalion/erthalion.github.io/_posts/2020-11-03-evolution-of-btree-index-am.md

 Yes, it is too academical in a way, but you should not be afraid of it.
-No one is going to ask you about Bw-Tree on an interview (hopefully), but throughout the blogpost I have tried to show that pretty theoretical stuff could be very entertaining and even inspiring at times.
+No one is going to ask you about Bw-Tree on an interview (hopefully), but throughout the blog post I have tried to show that pretty theoretical stuff could be very entertaining and even inspiring at times.
 And theory tend to become a practice one day after all.

-One more thing I want to do is to express my appreciation to all those authors I've mentioned in the blogpost, which is nothing more than just a survey of interesting ideas they come up with.
+One more thing I want to do is to express my appreciation to all those authors I've mentioned in the blog post, which is nothing more than just a survey of interesting ideas they come up with.
 I've tried to carefully collect all the references below in no particular order, so you can check them out directly (I've probably messed up the format of the references to make them more